 Cloudflare speed settings

 Under the “Speed” tab, click into the “Optimization” screen.
 The first thing you should enable is “Auto Minify.”
 Some plugins minify things on your WordPress site, but why not let Cloudflare do all the heavy lifting?
-Everything like this that you can offload from your origin server (hosting provider), the better.
+The benefits of doing this at the CDN-level is that your web server doesn’t have to use resources; the minified files are served directly from the CDN, and they are minified in the background, so they don’t slow down first-time requests.

 Also, many theme and plugin developers already minify their code.
 If you ever see a file that contains